 - Part-4: How to Remove Physical Volume from a Volume Group in LVM

-Use the df command to check if the LVM volume is containing any data.
+Use the df command to check if our LV (Logical Volume) contains any data.
 If yes, then backup the data.

 # df -h /lvmtest Filesystem Size Used Avail Use% Mounted on /dev/mapper/vg01-lv001 15360M 34M 15326M 4% /lvmtest